Version control

 command produces a “cleaner” history,

-but does not tell the full story and your work.
+but hides the full story of your work.
+Generally,

 Interacting with a remote Git server

-Git is also a distributed version control system, allowing us to synchronise work between any two or more copies of the same repository - the ones that are not located on your machine.
-So far we have have been working with a project on our local machines and, even though we have been incrementally saving our work in a way that is recoverable (version control), if anything happened to our laptops, the whole project would be lost.
-However, we can use the distribution aspect of Git to push our projects and histories to a server (someone else’s computer) so that they are accessible and retrievable if the worst were to happen to our machines.
+Git is also a distributed version control system, and lets us synchronise work between multiple copies of the same repository - including ones that are not on your machine (‘remote repositories’).
+So far, we have used a local repository on our machine and, even though we have been incrementally saving our work in a way that is recoverable (version control), if we lost our machine then we would lose all our code along with it,

 GitHub is an online software development platform that can act as a central remote server.
-It uses Git underneath and provides facilities for storing, tracking, and collaborating on software projects.
+It uses Git, and provides facilities for storing, tracking, and collaborating on software projects.
 Other Git hosting services are available, such as GitLab and Bitbucket.

-We will now go through how to push a local project on GitHub and share it publicly.
+We’ll now go through how to push a local repository to GitHub and share it publicly.

 -